sganis/statwalker/README.rst

 Summary
 =======

-Statwalker is a command-line program that scan files recursively (normally called as "walk") and collects stats, basically file names and metadata (inode information in Linux systems).
+Dutopia is a command-line program that scan files recursively (normally called as "walk") and collects stats, basically file names and metadata (inode information in Linux systems).
 It runs in parallel in a single machine, and the output is a comma-separated file (*.csv), one line per file.
 These results can be analysed using other tools (see below).

 Output
 ======